PhamXuanKhoa/VGU_OpticalCharacterRecognition/README.md

 Before you begin, you will need to have two programs installed:

-1.  **Git:** This is a tool that helps you copy the project files to your computer.
+1.  **Git(optional):** This is a tool that helps you copy the project files to your computer.
 If you don't have it, you can download it from [git-scm.com](https://git-scm.com/downloads).
 2.  **Docker Desktop:** This program runs the application in a self-contained environment.
 You can download it from the [Docker website](https://www.docker.com/products/docker-desktop).

 ### **Step 1: Copy the Project to Your Computer**